0x1d6cc/lisp/README.md

 # lisp

-A small lisp evaluator written in C.
+A fast and efficient lisp interpreter written in C.